HadesHappy/launchpad-contracts/README.md

 ### yarn migrate

-In this repo, we will feature a new IDIA staking launcpad mechanism.
+In this repo, we will feature a new IDIA staking launchpad mechanism.

 For a full write up on our launchpad logic, please visit here: